-The school's certificated staff members and administrators participate in ongoing professional development to improve its curriculum and delivery of instruction.
-Professional development sessions are held monthly throughout the school year an ongoing cycle of Professional Learning Communites, and focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
+Orange County Innovation High School's certificated staff members and administrators participate in ongoing professional development to improve its curriculum and delivery of instruction.
+Professional development sessions are held monthly throughout the school year in an ongoing cycle of Professional Learning Communities, and focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
 Special emphasis is placed on targeting the unique needs of its English language learners, special education students, and trauma-informed practices.

 In addition, school administrators participate in ongoing professional learning with the focus being on effective school leadership practices and instructional leadership.
-The Leadership Team identifies school-wide focuses for its learning centers each year for professional development and take the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching to its teachers aimed at the school needs.
+The Leadership Team identifies school-wide focuses for its learning centers each year for professional development and takes the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching to its teachers aimed at the school needs.
 Topics covered through professional developments are based on the needs of the school, suggestions made by the school staff through department meetings and/or staff surveys, and through the collection and analysis of data indicating school needs and/or needed changes.
-Examples of external professional development include participation in Charter School Development Center's (CSDC) Leadership Bootcamp, The California MTSS Professional Leadership Institute, and Cognitive Coaching.
-Newly hired teachers are partnered with existing teachers for the first year and participate in a required on the job training for the purpose of familiarizing them to the program and mission of the school.

-The school also provides Induction training to its preliminary credentialed teachers through its partnership with the Center for Teacher Innovation.
+Newly hired teachers are partnered with existing teachers for the first year and participate in required on the job training for the purpose of familiarizing them to the program and mission of the school.
+The school also provides New Teacher Induction training to its preliminary credentialed teachers through its partnership with the Center for Teacher Innovation.
 Participating teachers are assigned a support provider from their assigned site and participate in all required Induction activities.
 The school's special education teachers receive annual training on new procedures and processes, as well as effective instructional strategies for improving academic achievement.
-In addition to ongoing professional development opportunities offered locally, staff also participates in the California Charter Schools Association's annual CCSA Conferences, annual A-plus+ conferences, and other conferences sponsored by local county offices of education.
+In addition to ongoing professional development opportunities offered internally and locally, staff also participate in external professional development opportunities such as the California Association of School Counselors Conference, the California Association for Bilingual Education (CABE) Conference, and Cognitive Coaching, as well as other conferences sponsored by local county offices of education.

 TABLE 44: PROFESSIONAL DEVELOPMENT

-Measure 2020- 2021 2021- 2022 2022- 2023
+Measure 2022- 2023 2023- 2024 2024- 2025

-Number of school days dedicated to Staff Development and Continuous Improvement 5 8 24
+Number of school days dedicated to Staff Development and Continuous Improvement 24 28 26